A client asked, “How would I know if something in my refrigerator is still good or if it has gone bad?”

 We have to connect with our senses when feeding the body.
-Otherwise we can set ourselves up for long-term digestive trouble and once that happens, it can take time, specific foods, and herbal remedies, to repair the damage.
+Otherwise, we can set ourselves up for long-term digestive trouble and once that happens, it can take time to repair the damage.

 You can learn more about what foods/herbs to eat to repair gut health here: Supporting Your Gut Health

 At your next meal, take a moment to look at your food.

 Does it look appetizing?